-Although there have been vineyards on the Nahe since the late Roman period the estate was founded in 1902 as a Royal Prussian Domaine.
+Although there have been vineyards on the Nahe since the late Roman era the estate was founded in 1902 as a Royal Prussian Domaine.
 It had the task of making world-class white wines and thereby serving as an example to the winemakers of the region.

 SCRUB, ROCKS AND A COPPER MINE